wrightmat/dnd-eberron/docs/locations/Sarlona.md

 * Major Settlements: Dul Jhaar, Dar Ulatesh

 ##### Pyrine
 Thought by many to be the source of worship of the Sovereign Host, this province turned wholeheartedly to worship of the Inspired during the last Age.
 Pyrine's Sovereign Host history has mostly reasserted itself now, and it is the seat of religion on the continent.
+Pyrine is a land of warm plains and forests, welcoming both in its aspect and its aura.
+Something about Pyrine inspires calm reflection.
+When standing in a Pyrinean meadow, it's easy to feel a sense of joy and contentment — to know that somehow, all is right in the world.

 * Population: 2,100,000 (93% humans, 3% shifters, 2% changelings, 2% other)
 * Environments: Warm and temperate plains, forests, and marshes